 My preference is the Voisin dragées, almond-shaped, bite-sized, coated chocolates that melt in your mouth rather than your hands.

 Traditionally thrown at the bride and groom (like rice) at French weddings, they’re also great as a snack.

 World-famous Bernachon Chocolates is another iconic French chocolatier in Lyon.
 If you have the time, stop for a cup of hot chocolate at the Bernachon Tea House.

 9. Walk through the Hotel Dieux

-For the past five years, developers have been repurposing the historical building as a modern shopping complex with more than 30 boutiques and restaurants, and will be creating a City of Gastronomy.
-The $13 billion dollar private investment in the Hôtel Dieux is the largest of its kind to-date in Europe.
-Still incomplete, this project also represents one of the most anticipated hotel openings in Lyon, with the planned construction of a 5-star Intercontinental Hotel scheduled to open in 2019.
-It’s fascinating to witness to this transformation of this landmarked building and learn about its history.
+The 13 billion dollars private investment in the Hôtel Dieu was the largest of its kind in Europe to date.
+The project also included the construction of a 5-star Intercontinental Hotel Lyon that opened in 2019.
+It’s fascinating to witness to the transformation of this landmarked building and learn about its history.

 10. Relax on the Place Bellecour

 Located close to the heart of the city, Place Bellecour is one of the largest open public squares in Europe.